DIAGNijmegen/website-content/content/pages/projects/predict-immunotherapy-response.md

 We will address one or more of the following tasks:

 * Detection of PD-L1 positive cells with deep learning models for object detection and segmentation
-* Detection of lung cancer tumor cells in H&E images with deep learning
-* Detection of lymphocytes in H&E images of lung cancer
-* Detection of macrophages in CD68 stained whole-slide images of lung cancer
-* Segmentation of several compartments of lung tissue with deep learning segmentation models
-* Classification of lung cancer subtypes using weakly supervised learning

 We will develop a demonstrator that allows to run the built AI model/pipeline on new whole-slide images.